 The majority of piezometers show groundwater levels have either remained steady or decreased.
 Several show short-lived peaks in water level that suggests ingress of surface water during heavy rainfall.
 Checks should be made at these locations to ensure water-proof caps are in place.
-Elevated groundwater levels experienced during the previous monitoring period at South Cliff Gardens in BH18a and at Scarborough Spa in G3 have receded well within the range of historical highs.

-No data were collected at a number of piezometers including BH12 (Spa Chalet), BH1 Prom and BH102a (Spa), D2b, BH3a (South Cliff Gardens), and BH4a and BH4b (Holbeck Gardens) due to data logger communication errors.
-Boreholes BH102a and BH102b at the Spa have been reinstated with piezometers.
-Boreholes G1b, BH106a, BH106b (Spa) and BH15 (Clock Café) are recorded as dry, and borehole G3 (Spa) recorded erroneous data.
-The integrity of piezometer tips should be checked and the next monitoring data reviewed, whether these trends continue.
+No data were collected at a number of piezometers including BH12 (Spa Chalet), BH1 Prom and G3 (Spa), BH18a, D2b, BH3a (South Cliff Gardens), and BH4a and BH4b (Holbeck Gardens) due to data logger communication errors.
+No access was possible at BH108b, and the data should be downloaded and reviewed for the next monitoring period.
+Boreholes G1b, BH106a, BH106b (Spa) and BH15 (Clock Café) are recorded as dry.
+The integrity of piezometer tips should be checked, and the next monitoring data reviewed, whether these trends continue.